 Steve talked to the nursery and other growers in the area that were growing this variety of citrus, and it seemed that the Australian-bred variety had higher than expected Copper requirements.
 Even with that knowledge, Steve and other growers still saw lack of vigor and visual signs of deficiencies with small, stunted leaves, yellow leaves, die back of terminal growth and Steve started to mark trees for replant.

 Brandon Land with Nutrient Technologies inspected the trees and saw signs of Zinc deficiency and knew the young trees had high Copper requirements.
 He noted an extreme lack of vigor as the second year trees looked like first year.

 - 2 quarts of TECH-FLO Copocal 0-14-0, 7.5%Ca, 5%Cu

 - 2 quarts of TECH-FLO MZ10-6 0-4-2, 1%S, 6%Zn, 10%Mn

 3 weeks after just one application, the results were noticeable.
 There was a considerable amount of lush green growth and the yellowing had disappeared.
 Steve re-evaluated the trees marked for replant in the 2 blocks, he was able to save 50%.

-Brandon offers this advice to any grower struggling with nutrient deficiencies, “it’s important to read the label and calculate the applied nutrient per acre.
+Brandon offers this advice to any grower struggling with nutrient deficiencies, “It’s important to read the label and calculate the applied nutrient per acre.
 That’s what matters.
 That’s the bang for your buck… if you aren’t putting enough on, you will never see a response and will be wasting your money.
-Knowing the specific needs of different crops and different varieties is the foundation, from there you can add nutrients to influence color, brix, or other qualities.”
+Knowing the specific needs of different crops and different varieties is the foundation, from there you can add nutrients to influence color, brix and other qualities.”